 This way, your full-time employees can focus on strategic goals that match their skill level, while the outsourced team focuses on these niche software solutions.

 Having an outsourced software development team can often improve the quality of the final product.

-Additionally, as your outsourced team may have fresh ideas on how to make your software better, it can lead to more innovation.
+Moreover, as your outsourced team may have fresh ideas on making your software solution better, it can lead to more innovation.
 They might even suggest new approaches to solve existing business problems.

-Here are a few problems you might face when outsourcing development of a software project:
+Here are three problems you might face when outsourcing the development of a software project:

 This is one of the major disadvantages of outsourcing.